 The school, including the governing body, is committed to regular and systematic evaluation of the effectiveness of its work.
-The school employs a series of methods to monitor and evaluate success, including:
+The school employs many ways of monitoring success which include:

 - Meetings plus regular discussion of teaching methods between the SENCO and class teacher - Analysis of the attainment/achievement of different groups of pupils with SEN - Scrutiny of pupils' work - Views of parents and the pupils - Regular meetings between the SENCO and the SEN Governor - Assessment records (e.g. reading ages) that illustrate progress over time. - SEN children's data and teachers comments also form part of the pupil progress meeting and the head teacher and SENCO attend all of these.